BfE-Technology/BfE-Technology.github.io/index.md

 🚀 Our first <a href="https://www.bridgesforenterprise.com" target="_blank">self-hosted website</a> has now launched!

-🎉 We are excited to onboard our new Global Analytics and Algorithm Manager and Global Product Manager 🌍
+🎉 We are excited to onboard our new Global Analytics and Algorithm Manager 🌍

 🎉 We just launched a new Technology team at New York Chapter 🗽